 Since then, Ethiopia is trying to develop Public Private Partnership projects and cope with the growing demand for public infrastructure in the country.

 This work is prepared to introduce the Ethiopian Public Private Partnership policy and legal framework.
-Particularly, it shows the process by which private parties that will develop public infrastructure in partnership with the government are selected and the manner in which Public Private Partnership projects are expected to be implemented.
+Particularly, it shows how private parties that will develop public infrastructure in partnership with the government are selected and how Public Private Partnership projects are expected to be implemented.